oxcsml/epimap/docs/limitations.md

 ---

 There are a number of limitations to our current approach, mostly due to limitations in the fidelity and detail of the publicly available data.
-* We have not found ready access to daily case count data from local authorities in Northern Ireland.
-Likewise, we do not have data at the level of individual local authorities in Scotland.
 * The major limitation is that our method is based upon analysis of counts of positive tests, as opposed to true infections.
 There is an unclear relationship between true incidences and